Homoiconicity

-In computer programming, homoiconicity (from the Greek words homo- meaning "the same" and icon meaning "representation") is a property of some programming languages.
-A language is homoiconic if a program written in it can be manipulated as data using the language, and thus the program's internal representation can be inferred just by reading the program itself.
+In computer programming, homoiconicity (from the Greek words homo- meaning "the same" and icon meaning "representation") is an informal property of some programming languages.
+A language is homoiconic if a program written in it can be manipulated as data using the language.
+The program's internal representation can thus be inferred just by reading the program itself.
 This property is often summarized by saying that the language treats code as data.
+The informality of the property arises from the fact that, strictly, this applies to almost all programming languages.
+No consensus exists on a precise definition of the property.

 In a homoiconic language, the primary representation of programs is also a data structure in a primitive type of the language itself.
 This makes metaprogramming easier than in a language without this property: reflection in the language (examining the program's entities at runtime) depends on a single, homogeneous structure, and it does not have to handle several different structures that would appear in a complex syntax.
 Homoiconic languages typically include full support of syntactic macros, allowing the programmer to express transformations of programs in a concise way.

 A commonly cited example is Lisp, which was created to allow for easy list manipulations and where the structure is given by S-expressions that take the form of nested lists, and can be manipulated by other Lisp code.
-Other examples are the programming languages Clojure (a contemporary dialect of Lisp), Rebol (also its successor Red), Refal, Prolog, and possibly Julia (see the section “Implementation methods” for more details).
+Other examples are the programming languages Clojure (a contemporary dialect of Lisp), Rebol (also its successor Red), Refal, Prolog, XSLT, and possibly Julia (see the section “Implementation methods” for more details).

 History

-The original source is the paper Macro Instruction Extensions of Compiler Languages, according to the early and influential paper TRAC, A Text-Handling Language:
+The term first appeared in connection with the TRAC programming language, developed by Calvin Mooers:

+The last sentence above is annotated with footnote 4, which gives credit for the origin of the term:

+The researchers implicated in this quote might be neurophysiologist and cybernetician Warren Sturgis McCulloch (note the difference in the surname from the note) and philosopher, logician and mathematician Charles Sanders Peirce.
+Pierce indeed used the term "icon" in his Semiotic Theory.
+According to Peirce, there are three kinds of sign in communication: the icon, the index and the symbol.
+The icon is the simplest representation: an icon physically resembles that which it denotes.

 Alan Kay used and possibly popularized the term "homoiconic" through his use of the term in his 1969 PhD thesis: